micah1701/node1/src/app/README.md

 - **Application secrets** - Secure storage of account credentials

 ### Audit Logging
-- All key operations are logged with user information
+- All key operations are logged with user information and encryption method
 - Application access attempts are tracked
 - Failed authentication attempts are recorded
 - Key rotation events are documented